-Applications to release funds from frozen accounts, or to make funds, economic resources or financial services available to or for the benefit of a sanctions target must be made in writing to the Asset Freezing Unit, HM Treasury, 1 Horse Guards Road, London SW1A 2HQ, or emailed to assetfreezingunit@hmtreasury.x.gsi.gov.uk.
+Applications to release funds from frozen accounts, or to make funds, economic resources or financial services available to or for the benefit of a sanctions target must be made in writing to the Office of Financial Sanctions Implementation, 1 Horse Guards Road, London SW1A 2HQ, or emailed to ofsi@hmtreasury.gsi.gov.uk.

-HM Treasury will normally provide guidance letters when issuing licences to banks.
+OFSI will normally provide guidance letters when issuing licences to banks.
 Such guidance will specify the purpose for which the licence is being issued, together with any specific obligations on financial institutions including any monitoring requirements.